Prof.Cara Cunningham Warren, Co-Chair

 Prof. Cristina Lockwood (Fall)

 Assoc.
 Dean Richard Broughton, ex officio

-1. Given the importance of applying the law to the facts in the practice of law and on the bar exam, facilitate a faculty conversation about how individual professors should best address the problem of students’ inability to apply the law to the facts in their written course work;
+2. Given the importance of applying the law to the facts in the practice of law and on the bar exam, continue to facilitate faculty conversations about how individual professors should best address the problem of students’ difficulty with applying the law to the facts in their written course work.

-2. Continue evaluating whether to modify the Fall and Winter class schedules to include some classes meeting more often and in smaller time blocks each week and evaluate the success of the Fall Term Civil Procedure class meeting three times/week;
+3. Continue evaluating whether to modify the Fall and Winter class schedules to include more classes meeting more often and in smaller time blocks each week.

 4. Evaluate allowing paid externships.

 5. Analyze whether we should adopt a thirteen-week schedule, comparable to Windsor Law's.

 7. Consider and recommend to the faculty whether to exempt clinics (and other courses?0 from the mandatory grading curve.

 8. Consider and recommend to the faculty whether to change the experiential course requirement for Dual JD students to permit them the option of an LFP or externship in addition to a clinic.

 9. Consider and recommend to faculty whether to allow a student to take a course P/NP when, while it is a required course, it is not a required course for the individual student because they have already fulfilled the requirement (e.g. a requirement in another course),